BRHSolomon/SEIM-honeypot/README.md

-<h1> SEIM in Microsoft Azure Sentinel </h1>
+<h1> SEIM Prepared in Microsoft Azure Sentinel Map </h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
+I observed live attacks (RDP Brute Force) from all around the world.
+The I used a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map.
 <br />